KongZ/unbranded/README.md

-# CMS (Simple)
+# Unbranned Streaming Video Content Management and API

-This is a CMS Simple REST service that provides a single RESTful endpoint protected by OAuth 2.
+This is a Simple REST service that provides a RESTful endpoints protected by OAuth 2.

 ## Build
 ```